sswam/allemande/doc/nsfw/nsfw.md

 # WHAT'S ON TODAY

 Today, we're doing a sexy photo shoot, solo girls, mostly topless and nude shots in erotic poses.
-Xavi will take the photos.
+Xilu will take the photos.

 *** We're trying to make it interesting by including something from each person's culture, while keeping things as sexy as we can. ***